Best Intraday Equity Calls

 What are the common technical indicators used for Intraday Trading?

 Technical indicators are tools that help traders analyze stock price patterns and make trading decisions.
-Common indicators include Moving Averages, Relative Strength Index (RSI), and Bollinger Bands.
+Common indicators include Moving Averages, Relative Strength Index (RSI), and Bollinger Bands. we also use fundamentals and technical indicators for analysis.

 How can I manage risk while engaging in Intraday Trading?